Starting an NCFR Student Affiliate

 In almost all cases, your NCFR student affiliate also will be a recognized student organization of your university or college.
 Be sure to work with the student life/activities office on your campus, since they'll often provide support for your group.

-Once you have your 10 NCFR members, you'll need to fill out:
+Once your advisor and president are NCFR members, you'll need to fill out:

-- an affiliate formation request form, where you'll list your 10 NCFR members who will be participating.
+- an affiliate formation request form, where you'll list the president and advisor along with their NCFR ID numbers.
 Please email this form to NCFR when you've completed it so we know you're interested.
-Your affiliate also will need an NCFR member faculty or staff adviser.

 - an officer roster form.
 You must list a student president (who must be an NCFR member), a president-elect, and a secretary/treasurer at minimum.